programming-notes/javascript-from-ruby-challenge/README.md

 # From Ruby to JavaScript

 In this challenge, you will learn the basics of JavaScript by building on concepts from Ruby.

 The files are organized into numbered chapters and pages.
 Move through them in order or jump around from place to place - whichever is better for you.

+Be sure to practice what you've learned by completing the drills (linked to at the end of each section).
+Clone the [javascipt-drils repo](../../../javascript-drills) and follow along as you complete each section.
+Be sure to read javascript-drills README.
+It includes instructions for running the drills locally using Node.

 Have fun!